kaunghz/AlgorithmicTrading/README.md

 # Algorithmic Trading Strategies

-After interning at a quant trading company, I became intrigued by the US stock market and how to profit from it.
-This curiosity led me to explore personal finance and investing.
-I recently wrote an article on why you should invest early and harness the power of compound interest.
+After interning at a quant trading company, I became interested the US stock market and how to profit from it.
+This curiosity led me to learn personal finance and investing.
+I recently wrote an article on why you should invest early.
 You can read it [here](https://khznote.notion.site/Invest-early-the-power-of-compound-interest-3b5a087607c2416fadf653e370ad3223).

 With a background in computer science, I created this repository to develop and backtest algorithmic trading strategies using the market data from the past 2 years (720 days to be exact).